Guardians vs. Giants Player Props Betting Odds

-Oddsmakers have listed player props for Wilmer Flores and others when the San Francisco Giants host the Cleveland Guardians at Oracle Park on Monday at 9:45 PM ET.
+Player prop bet odds for Wilmer Flores and others are listed when the San Francisco Giants host the Cleveland Guardians at Oracle Park on Tuesday at 9:45 PM ET.

 Bet on this matchup or its props with BetMGM!